We Support Communities

 contact Gail Kennedy

-Engage....people and organizations to join the local ACEs initiative to become involved.
+...people and organizations to join the local ACEs initiative.
 A little bit or a lot...any involvement is good.

-The details for this basic framework are below.
-It supports any approach to launching ACEs initiatives in a community, including Self-Healing Communities, Northeast Tennessee's Trauma-Informed System of Care, and the Building Community Resilience Collaborative.
-Although there are many different ways to accomplish the five parts of Growing Resilient Communities 2.1, all of these five parts are critical to the success of a local ACEs initiative.
+This Growing Resilient Communities 2.1 framework supports any approach to launching ACEs initiatives in a community, including ACE Interface’s Self-Healing Communities, Northeast Tennessee's Trauma-Informed System of Care, and the Building Community Resilience Collaborative.
+Although there are many different ways to accomplish the five parts of Growing Resilient Communities 2.1, all of these five parts are critical to the success of any local ACEs initiative.

 Speakers Bureau.
 Any member who's knowledgeable about ACEs science 101 and comfortable doing presentations can do basic education about ACEs science and how it’s being used.
 Some people are self-taught.
 Some work in an organization that is integrating trauma-informed and resilience-building practices and have learned on the job.
 Some have been trained by organizations such as ACE Interface, National Council for Behavioral Health, Sanctuary, Risking Connection and SaintA.
 People in the speakers bureau will be called on to do presentations at two levels: basic ACEs science 101, and what trauma-informed/resilience-building practices look like in a specific sector.

-You can set goals, such as….500 ACEs presentations to organizations in the community over two years; one ACEs 101 presentation in each sector of the community by year's end.
+You can set goals, such as 500 ACEs presentations to organizations in the community over two years, or one ACEs Science 101 presentation in each sector of the community by year's end.

 It takes repeated exposures for new information to take hold, so expect to make more than one presentation to the same organization.
-Remember that becoming trauma-informed is a long-term process; not everyone will come on board right away.
+Becoming trauma-informed is a long-term process; not everyone will come on board right away.
 Teri Barila in the Community Resilience Initiative in Walla Walla, WA, said they often did three or four presentations to the same organization.

-For presentations where most people know about ACEs, do an instant poll (e.g., PollEverywhere.com) of the 10-question ACEs survey.
-The result is a powerful understanding about how common ACEs are, and that ACEs are not a them-us issue, and the types of resilience factors that people can incorporate into their lives and organizations.
-The survey is taken anonymously by every audience member with a smart phone; the group results appear immediately on the screen.
+At the end of a presentation, you can do an instant ACE and resilience survey using an online polling software such as PollEverywhere.com.
+The result is a powerful understanding about how common ACEs are, that ACEs are not a them-us issue, and the types of resilience factors that people can incorporate into their lives and organizations.
+The survey is taken anonymously by every audience member with a smartphone; the group results appear immediately on the screen.

-There are three general levels of presentations that an organization is likely to request:
+There are three general levels of presentations that are likely to be requested by community members:

 What is ACEs science? — Anyone from the speaker's bureau can do a basic ACEs 101 presentation.

-What would integrating trauma-informed practices look like in our organization? — People who have experienced integrating ACEs science do this presentation, e.g., a trauma-informed pediatrician presents to pediatricians; a trauma-informed teacher presents to teachers.
+What would integrating trauma-informed practices look like in our organization or community? — People who have experienced integrating ACEs science do this presentation, e.g., a trauma-informed pediatrician presents to pediatricians; a trauma-informed teacher presents to teachers.
 A trauma-informed parent presents to parents.
-The presentation addresses what trauma-informed/resilience-building practices look like, and how an organization becomes trauma-informed.
-If you don’t know of someone from a particular sector available to do a presentation, contact an ACEs Connection community facilitator.
+The presentation addresses what trauma-informed/resilience-building practices look like, and how an organization or community becomes trauma-informed.
+If you don’t know of someone from a particular sector available to do a presentation, contact an ACEs Connection Community Facilitator.

-Invite people and organizations across sectors to join the local ACEs movement, and ask your local government to provide official recognition.
+Summary: Invite people and organizations across sectors to join the local ACEs movement and ask your local government to provide official recognition.

 Organizations.
 Encourage all who participate in the local ACEs initiative to integrate trauma-informed and resilience-building policies and practices based on ACEs science in the places they work, play, pray and congregate, with the understanding that each organization moves at its own pace.
 (See the Letter of Commitment from the Children's Resilience Initiative in Walla Walla, WA, and the Memorandum of Understanding from Tarpon Springs, FL.)
-To measure your community's progress, ask an ACEs Connection Community Facilitator about accessing the ACEs Connection Community Tracker to track where participating organizations in your community are on their journey to becoming trauma-informed.

 Tell your Local ACEs Initiative's Story.
 This shows people how learning about ACEs science and implementing practices based on ACEs science results in their community becoming a happier, healthier, and safer place to live, and saves the community tax dollars.
 Documenting your efforts with stories and data helps others learn from your community’s experience, and you can use the information in progress reports or to apply for funding.
 Telling the story includes:

-Writing posts about presentations, steering group and working group meetings.
-A blog post can focus on an organization's progress in becoming trauma-informed (e.g. Health Clinic ABC just started phase two of our trauma-informed journey...), new policies and practices that member organizations are implementing can be highlighted in a post (Pediatric Clinic CDE is now screening parents for ACEs).
+Writing blog posts about presentations, steering group and working group meetings.
+A blog post can focus on an organization's progress in becoming trauma-informed (e.g. Health Clinic ABC just started phase two of our trauma-informed journey...).
+New policies and practices that member organizations are implementing can be highlighted in a post (Pediatric Clinic CDE is now screening parents for ACEs).
 The names of people and organizations that join the group can be posted in the blog section.
-Progress should definitely be written about (Elementary school FGH saw a 90% reduction in suspension).
+Progress should definitely be written about (Elementary school FGH saw a 90% reduction in suspensions last year).
 No item is too small to post.

 Posting events to the calendar, including presentations to organizations.

-Uploading documents, such as workgroup and steering group minutes the archives.
+Uploading documents, such as workgroup and steering group minutes in the archives.

 Telling local media — newspapers, magazines, radio, online news sites —about what you're doing so that they’ll do a story (make sure your local editors and publishers are invited to join the initiative).

 Host Events.
-Organize screenings of documentaries — such as Paper Tigers, Resilience, Caregivers — to raise awareness and inspire the community (e.g. the workshop and screening of Paper Tigers in Sacramento, CA).
+Organize screenings of documentaries — such as Paper Tigers, Resilience, Caregivers, Cracked Up — to raise awareness and inspire the community (e.g. the workshop and screening of Paper Tigers in Sacramento, CA).
 Here’s a step-by-step guide on how to host a screening, with examples and tips from a few communities.
 Listed are recommended ACEs-science-related documentaries, with the latest at the top of the post; each documentary has information about its cost and how to arrange a screening.
 Sponsor annual ACE Summits to celebrate progress and map next steps.
 Dozens have been held in states and communities over the last nine years, including Iowa’s 2014 summit; summits in Albany, NY, and North Carolina in 2017; Tennessee in 2018; and Virginia in 2019.